Development of a Fast-Solving, Physics-Based Comminution Model for a Global Mining Company

 Learn how we combine data science and machine learning methods, higher-level statistics, and scientific programming with expertise in the physical sciences to increase productivity and growth.

-Finite Element Analysis Services
+Finite Element Analysis Services (FEA)

 Element offers advanced numerical analysis service using Finite Element Analysis (FEA) techniques using industry standard software to predict the long term behavior of materials components and products when in service.

-Discrete Element Modeling (DEM)
+Discrete Element Method (DEM)